manyducksco/borf/packages/client/README.md

 ## Routing

 At the top level, woof determines what component to display using routes.
-Routes "match" when the pathname of the current URL fits its pattern.
+Routes "match" when the pathname of the current URL fits a pattern.
 When a route matches, that route's component is displayed.

 You'll notice that even a simple Hello World requires us to set up a route.
 Routing is central to what the web is.
 By following this convention several things users expect from a web app will just work out of the box; back and forward buttons, sharable URLs, bookmarks, etc.